SurrealAI/torchx-public/README.md

 No sweat!

+## Layer serialization

+TODO: explain more

+Each TorchX Layer implements `to_spec()` and `from_spec()` that dumps and constructs a layer from dict.
+You can specify a new model architecture easily with a JSON/YAML file.

 ## TorchX Functional API

 Now we want to define more complex connectivity than `nn.Sequential`, such as multi-input multi-output models, directed acyclic graphs, or models with shared layers.
 In standard PyTorch, you typically have to follow 3 steps: